TripleTen Academic Catalog

 2. the date you make an initial payment,

-3. first log-in to the course as shown in the Platform activity logs recording / first log-in to the Discord TripleTen server, or
+3. first log-in to the course as shown in the Platform activity logs recording /first log-in to any communication channel between TripleTen and the student, or

 4. the program Start Date, whichever is later.